alishahb/DiscordAnnouncer/README.md

 Application for easy maintaining Announcements posts to Discord.

 It allows to create as many channels setups as you want for new beta \ release versions of my products.

-But you can use it for other purpose as well :)
+But you can use it for other purpose as well ლ(ಠ益ಠლ) .

 ![GUI Screenshot - Posting](https://raw.githubusercontent.com/alishahb/DiscordAnnouncer/master/PICS/DiscordAnnouncer-Posting.png)